chinamike65/hugo-tuolesi/content/book3/book3en.md

 159

-If you dedicate the six realms to sentient beings, and there are countless sentient beings in the six realms, the blessings will become countless blessings; how much merit is there for sentient beings to get rid of suffering and achieve happiness, so the dedication will have as much merit.
+If you dedicate to the six realms to sentient beings, and there are countless sentient beings in the six realms, the blessings will become countless blessings; how much merit is there for sentient beings to get rid of suffering and achieve happiness, so the dedication will have as much merit.

 In addition, after doing the devotion, the merit will not be eliminated, otherwise, it will be eliminated as soon as you get angry.